Types of Appliances

 Retainers are commonly used.
 They come in many different designs, depending on your needs.
 Some must stay in while others are removable.
 No matter what type of retainer, they are all used to keep your teeth in the correct position after being straightened.
 Your child needs to wear his or her retainer regularly and as instructed so that it does the job it is supposed to.
 You probably spent a lot of money fixing your child’s teeth so you should want to keep them that way.

 Spacers or separators are used to keep teeth apart.
 They are used to move your child’s teeth so that we can place orthodontic bands.
 Once your child gets bands, the spacers or separators will be removed.
 Many children complain of some discomfort but that should go away in a few days.

-Our dentists are skilled at determining the treatment plan your child needs.
+Our doctor is skilled at determining the treatment plan your child needs.
 If you have any questions about any of our appliances, don’t hesitate to contact us today at (503) 585-5400.